alexland7219/RACSO-TC/DFA/README.md

 | **OO** | EO | OE | + |
 </div>

+_Note: This exercise is the exact opposite of the previous one.
+To negate a DFA we just toggle the acceptance of all states.
+This is exactly why languages recognized by DFAs, regular languages, are closed under complement_

 ### Exercise 4: Minimum DFA for $\\{ w \in \\{a,b\\}^* \mid \exists x: w=xa \\}$

 Describe the minimum DFA that recognizes the words over $\\{a, b\\}$ that end in _a_.